FusionAuth/fusionauth-site/site/learn/expert-advice/security/ssl-vs-tls.md

 *When do you use SSL?
 I mean TLS, I mean..wait, what?*

-You use TLS, formally known as SSL, mainly when you send data between a client and a server.
+You use TLS, formerly known as SSL, mainly when you send data between a client and a server.

 *Ok, I get it.
 TLS used to be SSL.
 But how does it work?*